Builder212/robot_base/README.md

 # robot_base
-This is the code used for a robot I have been developing.
+This is the code used for a robot I have been developing using a Raspberry Pi 3B and an Arduino Uno R3.